hugoomazariio/Portfolio-HugoMazarioRos/README.md

   <br />
 </div>

-## ❤️ Thank you for your support!

-Seeing this project receive stars and forks recently has made me really happy.
-I originally built it just for myself.
-I know that changing the personal information to use it in your own portfolio might be a bit inconvenient.
-To solve this, I'll be working on improvements to make customization easier.

 ## 📋 About

 **Kintarowwards** is an open-source, highly interactive personal portfolio template inspired by top-tier Awwwards-winning websites.
 It features smooth scrolling, physics-based micro-interactions, dynamic theme switching, and a fully multilingual system designed to deliver a premium user experience.
 Every detail is crafted to leave a lasting impression while maintaining high performance and clean code standards.